 Are you considering buying a timeshare in Las Vegas?
 Perhaps you are in town annually anyway and figure it would be nice to have a consistent home base.
 Maybe you’ve been pitched so many times by folks on the Strip to sit through a presentation that you’ve started to think it may be a good option.

 Although sales tactics utilized by timeshare salespeople encourage a quick decision on your part, the specific program you are looking to buy into is something you will want to carefully scrutinize.
 It’s not a decision you will want to rush for a number of reasons.

-Below, we’ll cover what a timeshare is and some of the reasons we feel buying a timeshare in Vegas could be a poor decision.
+Below, I’ll dive into what a timeshare is and some of the reasons I feel buying a timeshare in Vegas could be a poor decision.